jzer7/jzer7.github.io/_posts/2020-03-12-github-pages.md

   - blog
 tags:
   - github
-  - github-pages
   - jekyll
 ---

-I decided to use Github Pages to host some information online.
-The system is fairly simple to use, you just create a repository, which holds regular markdown.
-Then Github renders it to HTML using Jekyll.
+I decided to use [Github Pages](https://pages.github.com/) to host some information online.
+The system is fairly simple to use:
+* create a repository with some markdown
+* configure the settings of that repository to have Github render it to HTML using Jekyll.

 The initial template is a bit rudimentary, so I decided to try using the ["Minimal Mistakes" template](https://mmistakes.github.io/mm-github-pages-starter/).